 Regardless of what industry you work in, commercial security should be a priority for any business.
 By taking appropriate measures to protect your staff, customers, and equipment, you can provide peace of mind and create a secure future for your business.
 Even small business owners can easily implement the steps below.

 Every store, no matter the size, is vulnerable to shoplifting, which costs retailers a combined $50 billion every year.
-While your staff may not be able to prevent every theft without trained private security professionals, keeping an eye out for suspicious behavior can help you stop shoplifters before they make it out the door with your merchandise.
+While your staff may not be able to prevent every theft without trained private security professionals or staff security training, keeping an eye out for suspicious behavior can help you stop shoplifters before they make it out the door with your merchandise.
 Below are a few behaviors you and your staff should watch out for.

 Worried About Shoplifting?
 What to Be Suspicious Of